qgis/QGIS-Documentation/docs/user_manual/working_with_raster/raster_properties.rst

 Color ramp shader classification ................................

-This method can be used to represent scalar dataset based on their values.
+This method can be used to classify and represent scalar dataset (raster or mesh contour) based on their values.
-Given a range of values, it interpolates each item's value and assigns a color using a color ramp.
+Given a :ref:`color ramp <color-ramp>` and a number of classes, it generates intermediate color map entries for class limits.
+Each color is mapped with a value interpolated from a range of values and according to a classification mode.
+The scalar dataset elements are then assigned their color based on their class.

 .. _figure_raster_colorrampshader: